TREASURIES-U.S. Treasury yields rise as inflation worries persist

 The escalating Ukraine crisis has injected fresh uncertainty into the debate on whether the Fed will increase rates by 50 basis points next month, which some market participants saw as a near-uncertainty until early last week.

-Money markets are pricing in just a 34.5% probability of a 50-basis-point rate hike in March FEDWATCH, 2 percentage points lower than Tuesday and down recently from around 60%.
+Money markets are pricing in a 36.5% probability of a 50-basis-point rate hike in March FEDWATCH, the same as Tuesday, but down from around 60% recently.

 The Fed cannot afford to delay a rate hike as some suggest because of "uncertainty" in the market as the economy is strong and wages are up, said Kenneth Broux, an FX strategist at Societe Generale in London.

-It's "not the moment to worry about demand destruction.
-They must regain credibility on inflation and that's a recipe for further flattening," Broux said.
+It is "not the moment to worry about demand destruction.
+They must regain credibility on inflation, and that's a recipe for further flattening," Broux said.

+The rise in inflation is increasingly broad-based as opposed to extreme moves in a few supply-constrained categories as it was much of last year, Goldman Sachs said in a note.

+The core price index for personal consumption expenditures, a measure for goods and services without volatile food and energy prices, is forecast in a Reuters poll at an annual 5.1% for January.

+The Treasury sold $53 billion in five-year notes to yield 1.88%.
+A strong auction often has been seen in this rising-rates environment followed by poor performance later, Tom Simons, money market economist at Jefferies LLC, said in a note.

+The Federal Reserve accepted a record $1.738 trillion in overnight reverse repo bids, the New York Fed said.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 0.3 basis point at 1.590%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 0.3 basis points at 1.590%.

-(Reporting by Herbert Lash, additional reporting by Saikat Chatterjee and Yoruk Bahceli in London; Editing by Barbara Lewis and Jonathan Oatis)
+(Reporting by Herbert Lash, additional reporting by Saikat Chatterjee and Yoruk Bahceli in London; Editing by Barbara Lewis, Will Dunham and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.